-• If your application meets all program criteria, and based upon fund availability, you and your team of key stakeholders/partners will receive a notification of award for

-• Tier IA and Tier II applications require a 5% match from an eligible fiscal agent and a signed letter or "Resolution of Sponsorship" indicating the 5% match availability.
+- If your application meets all program criteria, and based upon fund availability, you and your team of key stakeholders/partners will receive a notification of award for project implementation along with an Agreement letter which must be signed and dated by the project leader. - Tier IA and Tier II applications require a 5% match from an eligible fiscal agent and a signed letter or "Resolution of Sponsorship" indicating the 5% match availability.
 Applicants that are able to provide a greater match than 5% may be given preference.
 If unable to meet the 5% match, applicants may indicate their intention to apply for hardship (match waiver) in their application.
-All allocated funding must be expended within the same fiscal year the Agreement is executed.
 Your project will then be listed on the NMTD Tourism Infrastructure Dashboard.